TheSoftwareHouse/Kakunin/docs/form-handlers.md

 ## Uploaded File Handler

-`uploadedFile` - this allows you to check if file is uploaded (this handler is only for checking)
+`uploadedFile` - this allows you to check if the file is uploaded (this handler is only for checking)

 ## Custom Handlers

-We allows you to write your own handler, just by following form handlers interface
+We allow you to write your own handler, just by following form handlers interface

 ## Methods: